Interviews by Niels Kolling

 For me at the time the Expander Jupiter 4 were up there, the system100m sounded great, as did the 700.
 Never really liked the Juno's, I did have a Jupiter 8 at the time and Phil bought a Jupiter 6 which sounded more edge and cutting.

-Chris Hughes (programmer); My memory of the sessions I attended was that everything went pretty smoothly and according to the main plan.
+Chris Hughes (programmer); I was hanging out with Ian Stanley and Phil.
+I don't think I did much.
+My memory of the sessions I attended was that everything went pretty smoothly and according to the main plan.
 I don't recall any big deviations or any painfully difficult problems to overcome.
 All members present seemed very open to any ideas put forward as I recall.
 (Most fun was the) Matrix 12, Jupiter 8, Prophet 5, Lydian 3.

 David Beevers (Engineer); I think we would have run up that amount (20) in demoís and through a process of elimination got down to an albums worth.
 My memories are still painful of that session.
 I think the group had signed to East/West about 5 months before and we hadnít moved very forward in finding a producer, then Ian Stanley (Tears For Fears) stepped in and said we had 3 months or so to record it all in.